-Using this guide we’ll set up a WordPress Plugin that monitors the activities of your site and displays them on your Dashboard.
-Using the information that it gathers you’ll always know what’s happening with your site -from things like new posts to failed login attempts and password reset requests.
+This guide explains how to set up a WordPress plugin that will monitor your site activity and then display it in the Dashboard.
+With the information that it gathers you’ll always know what’s happening with your site – from things like new posts to failed login attempts and password reset requests.

 Let’s jump right in!